-- NUT members oppose PRP in schools - they think it is unfair and won't work.
+- NUT members oppose the use of PRP in schools - they think it is unfair and won't work.
 The evidence suggests they are right.

-- PRP will undermine and disrupt effective school improvement.
+- PRP undermines and disrupts effective school improvement.
 It encourages teachers to work in isolation, rather than pooling their expertise.
 Schools are learning communities - good teachers build their students’ achievement on foundations laid by other teachers and support staff.
 Teachers work best when they work collaboratively.